dev-prakhar/prakhar.github.io/_posts/2019-12-08-how-mongo-gave-us-an-invisible-bug.md

 * After we resolved the above issues.
 We thought that everything must run properly now
 * After sometime, we started receiving some noise that, riders still haven't received their due.
 * We tried finding the issue.
-We opened our `mongo shell` yet again and checked for the altered documents, everything seemed fine.
+We opened our `mongo shell` yet again and checked for the newly inserted documents, everything seemed fine.
 * Then we tried to replicate the issue on `local` as well, we created the same document(via API) that was causing issue.
 * The production machine was giving empty response, whereas `local` machine was producing the right results with same set of documents.
 * We were scratching our heads :tired_face: and thinking every possible thing that could've gone wrong :thinking: